AmmonMatthews/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    A relational database is a database that stores information in columns and rows similar to an excel spreadsheet.
+    SQL is a database management software to be able to navigate and manage the database

 - [ ] Why do tables need a `primary key`?

+      It allows the table to be identified in other tables as a foreign key if needed.

 - [ ] What is the name given to a table column that references the primary key on another table.
+      Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables. an intermediary table

 ## Minimum Viable Product